Attention Deficit Hyperactivity Disorder (ADHD)

 Pharmacotherapy is typically part of the treatment plan for managing symptoms of ADHD.
 The medications for teens and adults with ADHD may include Adderall, Vivanse, Focalin, Dexedrine, Concerta or Ritalin.
 Non-stimulant medications include Intuniv, Kapvay, and Strattera.
 To help identify what medication may match best with your unique chemistry, a blood test called Pharmacogentics or Genetic Testing can be used to pin point medications that will help you best.

-The Treatment Specialist offers free assistance in locating an ADHD treatment center for adults and teens from a wide network of inpatient and outpatient mental health providers.
+The Treatment Specialist will connect you with a treatment center that offers residential rehab for ADHD.
 The specialists can help determine you or a loved one’s specific needs from the confidential, complimentary assessment tool provided at our website.
-Based on the results, The Treatment Specialist can guide you to the most appropriate match for ADHD treatment.
-To get help for your ADHD, contact The Treatment Specialist today at (866) 644-7911.
+Based on the results, a.
+Treatment Specialist can guide you with compassion and care.
+To get help and residential rehab for attention deficit hyperactivity disorder, contact a Treatment Specialist today at (866) 644-7911.